-- can affect any child or young person (male or female)under the age of 18 years; - can affect any vulnerable adult over the age of 18 years; - can still be exploitation even if the activity appears consensual;

-- can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence; - can be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+- can affect any child or young person (male or female)under the age of 18 years; - can affect any vulnerable adult over the age of 18 years; - can still be exploitation even if the activity appears consensual; - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence; - can be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.

-If our school have any concerns that a child or young person is at risk of Criminal exploitation MASH must be contacted for advice and a child exploitation risk assessment completed - found here
+If there are any concerns a child or young person is at risk of Criminal exploitation MASH must be contacted for advice.